mossbanay/Psychology-3-4/Glossary.md

 ### Self-report

 Self-reports are the written or spoken responses from a participant to questions or statements given by a researcher

+### Sensation

+A sensation is the information from a sensory input with any interpretation.

 ### Sleep
 ##### See also alterted state of consciousness